Satyaranjan-github/Satyaranjan-github/README.md

  <br>

- - 🌱 Currently learning Advance **MERN Stack With TypeScript And AWS Deployment**
+ - 🌱 Currently learning Advance **NextJS, TypeScript and Deployment**
  - 🔍 Looking for chances to work together on open-source projects.

  ## 🌐 Socials: